Residential Real Estate

 - Foreclosures rates have almost normalized.

-- In April:
+- In April and May:

-- The GDP is affected
+- The GDP had been adversely affected

 - Wage growth is Affected.